 At the beginning of the year, students will receive from each subject teacher a course outline that details the course objectives, evaluation procedures and other expectations.
-Two formal reports will be issued during the year, in addition to interim reports, which may be sent home at any time.
+Two formal reports will be issued during the year, one at the end of semester 1 and the other at the end of semester 2, in addition to interim reports, which may be sent home at any time.
 The school will strive to maintain a close liaison with the home.
-Parents are welcome to contact members of the Faculty and Staff by calling 864-0011 or by going to the website under School to see staff list/emails: rickhansen.abbyschools.ca.
+Parents are welcome to contact teaching staff by calling 864-0011 or by going to the school website: School Staff | Rick Hansen Secondary (abbyschools.ca).